babylonlabs-io/babylon-staking-indexer/README.md

 1. **Bootstrap Process**: The indexer starts by syncing all events from the last processed Babylon block height to the latest height.
-This is a continuous process until it catches up with the most recent block.
+This is a continuous process until the indexer catches up with the most recent block.
 2. **Real-time Sync**: After catching up, the indexer subscribes to real-time WebSocket events for ongoing synchronization.
 3. **Raw Data Synchronization**: The indexer primarily handles the